About Devil's Backbone Adventure Resort

 The Backbone Company Store offers trail permits, official Hatfield McCoy Trail souvenirs, resort merchandise, ice, firewood, charcoal, drinks, beer, wine, food, trail gear, and basic necessities you may need during your stay.

-Relax around our inground pool after a long day of riding the trails (open Memorial Day to Labor Day) or soak in your own hot tub at your cabin.
+(open Memorial Day to Labor Day), or soak in your own hot tub at your cabin or deluxe RV site.

-Gas station providing 87 and 93 ethanol free gas!
 Located past primitive camping near the front gate.

-Check out our Things to Do page!
+Check out our Things to Do page and start planning your getaway today!

 The story of Devil’s Backbone Adventure Resort begins generations ago, steeped in the cultural history of these Appalachian hills legendary for not only fierce beauty, but also unbreakable family bonds.
 Beginning in 1891 - as the family drama continued to unfold - our company began purchasing land from Devil Anse, Cap, Johnse, Elias, and Patterson Hatfield, along with Jim and Mary Vance.
 Land, as it will, shifted hands and uses through the ages.
 The property, like virtually all of the property in these hills, was mined for coal.
 Today, family cemeteries, gravesites (including that of Jim Vance, who was also killed here), battle grounds, and historical sites still dot our property, many of which are not accessible to the general public.